 If your child expresses interest in trying out gaming, the easiest entrance to take into the eSports gaming community is for your child to join a gaming program.

-If you’re after a professionally run eSports program, that is a guaranteed hit with all the cool kids, Australian Sports Camps is excited to announce they have on offer the first school holiday competitive gaming program hosted in partnership with the Australian eSports League.
+If you’re after a professionally run eSports program, that’s guaranteed to be a hit with all the cool kids, Australian Sports Camps is excited to announce: the first school holiday competitive gaming program hosted in partnership with the Australian eSports League.

-The program offers maximum skill-building and engagement, whilst offering best exposure to team-based gaming techniques, tactics and rules in a space that is enjoyed by all ages.
-It is the perfect opportunity for your child to get involved in eSports.
+The program offers maximum skill-building and engagement.
+Also, it offers the best exposure to team-based gaming techniques, tactics and rules in a space that’s enjoyed by all ages.
+It’s the perfect opportunity for your child to get involved in eSports.

-The program is run by passionate and experienced instructors, over a 2-day Structured eSports Camp of gaming and gaming tuition.
-The suitability ranges from first-timers to advanced players and is ideal for children aged 6 to 16 years old.
+Passionate and experienced instructors, run this eSports Camp over a 2-day, structured program of gaming and gaming tuition.
+Moreover, the suitability ranges from first-timers to advanced players.
+So, for children aged 6 to 16 years old, it’s ideal.
 It features player communication modules and is a great team building environment.

 In one of the fastest growing industries in the world, your child will receive the best practical coaching and advice, in a fun, educational environment.
-This program is endorsed by the Australian eSports Association (AEA).
-Australian Sports Camps are committed to expanding the selection of games and device types on which children can play and learn within the program, based on ongoing community interest.
-The great news is, if your kid has a friend that would be keen on joining too, there is a fantastic special offer for two or more participants!
+The Australian eSports Association (AEA) endorse this program.
+Also, Australian Sports Camps are committed to expanding the selection of games and device types on which children can play and learn within the program.
+This will be based on ongoing community interest.
+The great news is, if your kid has a friend that would be keen on joining too, there’s a fantastic special offer for two or more participants!

 The practical component of the program features Rocket League on Xbox One.
-The theoretical component touches on elements of many popular games such as:
+Whilst, the theoretical component touches on elements of many popular games such as: